Ramsey problems for Berge hypergraphs: Small uniformity

 \textbf{Case 4.1.2.} There is a deep blue edge, and every other edge is contained in at least two red hyperedges.
 Then Lemma \ref{philip2} applied to the hypergraph consisting of the red hyperedges finishes the proof.

 \textbf{Case 4.2.} $T_1=T_2=P_6$.
-For one of the colors, say red, there are at least three vertices $x,y,z$ incident to deep red edges, in particular $xz$ is a deep red edge.
 We follow the argument in Case 4.1. $P_6$ does not satisfy \textbf{(ii)} of Lemma \ref{ujfa}, because although we can find two independent edges in it such that every other edge shares a vertex with one of them, we cannot find two adjacent ones.
-Thus the proof of Case 4.1 implies that if $uv$ is a deep blue edge, then every edge containing neither $u$ nor $v$ is contained in at least two red hyperedges.
-Then we can embed $P_6$ in the order $uxzwyv$, where $w$ is the sixth vertex.
-The edges of it are contained in at least $1$, $4$, $2$, $2$ and $1$ red hyperedges in this order.
+Thus we can apply the proof of Case 4.1.1 in case the edges $e_1$ and $e_2$ are independent, and apply the proof of Case 4.1.2 always.
+It means that if if $uv$ is a deep blue edge, then every edge independent from it is contained in at least two red hyperedges.
+Let $xz$ be a deep red edge.

+Then we can embed $P_6$ in the order $uxzwyv$, where $w$ and $y$ are the other two vertices.
+The edges of this $P_6$ are contained in at least $1$, $4$, $2$, $2$ and $1$ red hyperedges in this order.
 Now we are going to build a bijection $g$ from the edges of this copy of $P_6$ to the red hyperedges containing them.
-First we choose $g(ux)$ and $g(yz)$ arbitrarily from the red hyperedges containing them.
+First we choose $g(ux)$ and $g(yv)$ arbitrarily from the red hyperedges containing them.
 Then we pick $g(wy)$.
 It is possible that one of the red hyperedges containing $wy$ is $g(yz)$, but we still have another one that we can pick as $g(wy)$.
 Similarly we have an unused red hyperedge to pick as $g(zw)$ and at least two choices for $g(xz)$.

 \textbf{Case 4.3.} $T_1$ and $T_2$ both satisfy \textbf{(i)} of Lemma \ref{ujfa}.
 Thus we can delete $v_i$ and the neighboring leaves from $T_i$ to obtain $T_i'$, for $i=1,2$.
 Let $n'$ be the number of vertices of the larger of the trees $T_1'$ and $T_2'$.
-Then we delete $n-n'$ vertices from the blue-red $\cK_n^3$ such that one of them $x$ is incident to a deep blue edge $xx'$ and another one $y$ is incident to a deep red edge $yy'$, and we do not delete $x'$ and $y'$.
+Then we delete $n-n'$ vertices from the blue-red $\cK_n^3$ such that one of them $x$ is incident to a deep blue edge $xx'$ and another one $y$ is incident to a deep red edge $yy'$, and we do not delete $x'$ nor $y'$.
+Let $Q$ be the set of $n'$ vertices we do not delete.

+If$n'\ge 6$, then we can apply induction and find, say, a monoblue Berge-$T_1'$ on the remaining vertices.
+That means we fins a copy of $T_1'$ in the shadow graph of the blue-red $\cK_{n'}^3$ with vertex set $Q$, such that there are distinct blue hyperedges containing its edges.
+In case $n'=5$, then $T_1'$ and $T_2~$ are not stars, thus we can similarly find a monochromatic Berge-$T_1'$ by Lemma \ref{kisfa}.